InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-ambassador.md

 ## Solutions

 - Identify and recruit volunteer ambassadors from across the organization who are enthusiastic about InnerSource.
+They support InnerSource goals while maintaining their primary organizational roles.
 - Train ambassadors on InnerSource principles, tools, and the goals of the ISPO.
 - Establish clear expectations for ambassadors, including acting as a liaison, promoting InnerSource practices, and providing feedback to the ISPO.
 - Create a support network among ambassadors to share best practices and foster a sense of community.